trevorflahardy/RChai/README.md

 ## Goals

-Our main goals for Chai are:
+My main goals for Chai are:

 - To create a language that is easy to learn and use, while still being powerful and expressive.
 - To provide a seamless integration with existing Rust code, allowing developers to leverage the Rust ecosystem.